The Wizard of Oz (1925 film): Reception

-Variety sums up The Wizard of Oz in its review by noting that "the laughs are there" and predicts the film would be a box office success for Chadwick Pictures and theater owners, especially outside large metropolitan areas.
-"In small towns and in smaller cities", the paper states, "the picture should mop up."
+Variety summed up The Wizard of Oz in its review by noting that "the laughs are there" and predicted the film would be a box office success for Chadwick Pictures and theater owners, especially outside large metropolitan areas.
+"In small towns and in smaller cities," the paper stated, "the picture should mop up."
 Yet, contrary to Variety’s forecast of financial success for the production, Chadwick Pictures went bankrupt during the film's promotion and release, and many theaters did not even receive their reels to show the motion picture.
 Semon himself never recovered from his own heavy personal investments in the "screen disaster".
-In fact, he too filed for bankruptcy in March 1928; and when he died at the age of 39 later that year—just three years after the release of The Wizard of Oz—Variety attributed "ceaseless worry" about his dire financial circumstances as a contributing factor to Semon's early death.
+In fact, he too filed for bankruptcy in March 1928, and when he died at the age of 39 later that year—just three years after the release of The Wizard of Oz—Variety attributed "ceaseless worry" about his dire financial circumstances as a contributing factor to his early death.